 More than ten breathtaking streams, springs, and waterfalls can be found in the Phong Nha-Ke Bang region, including the Gió waterfall, Madame Loan & Chài waterfall, Vang Anh stream, which emerges from a range of limestone mountains, and Tra Ang stream.

-One of Vietnam's most breathtaking destinations is Phong Nha Ke Bang National Park because of the caves collection.
-Hang Son Doong Cave, the largest cave in the world, and Phong Nha Cave, home to the longest underground river in the world, are just two of the many caves that can be popularly known in this area.
+One of Vietnam's most breathtaking destinations is Phong Nha Ke Bang National Park because of the cave collection.
+Hang Son Doong Cave, the largest cave in the world, and Phong Nha Cave, home to the longest underground river in the world, are just two of the many caves that are popularly known in this area.
 Moreover, the longest known wet cave is Vom Cave in Vietnam, while the most beautiful dry cave in Vietnam is Thien Duong Cave.
 There are so many things you can discover in these caves, especially for nature lovers.

 Hang Son Doong cave in Phong Nha national park